pandas-dev/pandas/doc/source/text.rst

    df.columns.str.lower()

 These string methods can then be used to clean up the columns as needed.
-Here we are removing leading and trailing whitespaces, lowercasing all names, and replacing any remaining whitespaces with underscores:
+Here we are removing leading and trailing white spaces, lower casing all names, and replacing any remaining white spaces with underscores:

 .. ipython:: python